-^{55.} Kuroda and Yamamoto (2014) analyze both micro-level and macro data and find that DNWR was present in Japan thru the early to mid-1990s but disappeared after 1998.
+43 Kuroda and Yamamoto (2014) analyze both micro-level and macro data and find that DNWR was present in Japan thru the early-to-mid 1990s but disappeared after 1998.

-^{56.} Fallick, Lettau, and Wascher (2016) find significant evidence for DNWR in the US labor market and examine alternative hypotheses about its impact, concluding that "the most compelling reason for the lack of macroeconomic consequences from DNWR relates to the possibility that firms take a multiyear view about their labor costs when implementing their compensation practices."
+44 Fallick, Lettau, and Wascher (2016) find significant evidence for DNWR in the U.S. labor market and examine alternative hypotheses about its impact, concluding that "the most compelling reason for the lack of macroeconomic consequences from DNWR relates to the possibility that firms take a multi-year view about their labor costs when implementing their compensation practices."

-^{57.} For example, see Taylor (1993), Clarida, Gali, and Gertler (1998, 1999), and Woodford (2003).
+45 For example, see Taylor (1993), Clarida, Gali, and Gertler (1998, 1999), and Woodford (2003).

-^{58.} See Svensson (1999a, 1999b), Svensson and Woodford (2003), and Woodford (2003).
+46 See Svensson (1999a,b), Svensson and Woodford (2003), and Woodford (2003).
 We do not adopt that particular terminology here because the word "flexible" could be misinterpreted as referring to an opaque and discretionary approach to determining monetary policy.